Redwoods/Lec/healthcare-signal-iot/README.md

-# Lec : Introductionto Healthcare Signal Visualization
+# Lec : Introduction to Healthcare Signal Visualization

 All lectures by Redwoods in Inje University from 2018 and 2017.